Advantech-EdgeSync-Containers/Advantech-YOLO-Vision-Applications/README.md

 ONNX with CPU execution runs on any system without GPU requirements.
 This format provides universal compatibility but the slowest performance.
 It is suitable for development and testing only.

-### TorchScript
+### Pytorch

-PyTorch's serialization format maintains ecosystem compatibility and is useful for PyTorch-specific deployment pipelines.
-Performance is moderate.
+PyTorch's serialization format maintains ecosystem compatibility as its Ultralytics native and is useful for PyTorch-specific deployment pipelines.
+Performance is Fast.

 **Performance Comparison:**